leanprover-community/lean4-metaprogramming-book/md/main/expressions.md

 | n, m => mkAppN (mkConst ``Nat.add) #[natExpr n, natExpr m]
 ```

+As you may have noticed, we didn't show `#eval` outputs for the two last
+functions.
+That's because the resulting expressions can grow so large that it's
+hard to make sense of them.

 We next consider the helper `mkLambda` to construct a simple function which
 takes any natural number `x` and returns `Nat.zero`.
 The argument
 `BinderInfo.default` for the constructor says that `x` is explicit.